crickett-hpe/hpc-ai-envs/README.md

 #### Steps

+The following is an exmaple command for running the PyTorch Horovod benchmark on two nodes with four GPUs per node.
+Note that the TF benchmark would be nearly identical and should just require changing the name of the image to that of the TF container and updating the path to the TF2 benchmark.

 ```
 $> cd horovod
 $> srun --mpi=pmi2 -n 8 --ntasks-per-node=4 --distribution=*:block --cpu-bind=socket --ntasks-per-socket=1 -c 72 singularity run --nv --bind /projects --bind $TMPDIR --bind $HOME --bind `pwd` /opt/cray/libfabric/1.15.2.0/lib64:/host/lib,/usr:/host/usr /projects/benchmarking/public/sif/pytorch-ngc-hpc-dev-hvd.sif /projects/benchmarking/public/examples/wrapper.sh python ./examples/pytorch/pytorch_synthetic_benchmark.py --batch-size=96 --fp16-allreduce >& pt-syn-n8-ppn4.txt